BoBoBalloon/InnovativeItemsDOCS/README.md

 # Custom Items

 Custom items are what makes Innovative Items so amazing.
 The amount of options you as a server owner are given, allow you to acomplish what you're looking for without spending a lot of time learning Java and the Spigot API.
 You can make custom items by going into the plugin root folder and then going into the folder named *items*.
 After you have found the items folder, you can place a .yml file into it.
 You can add as many .yml files as you like into the folder.
-You can have as many items as you like stored in each .yml file.
+If you have the premium version of the plugin you can have as many items as you like stored in each .yml file.
 This allows you to organize your items by preference.

 An example for an item is provided below, a full overview of the item config section can be found [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Custom-Items):